BEAM 6 Summer Faculty Application

 There are also a few other responsibilities.
 In detail, your expectations are:

 - Teach each class to two cohorts of students (on both A days and B days) and stay for Open Math Time following the classes you teach.
+(Note that there are no classes on July 4.)

 - Communicate with your TA about the course: send them a brief overview of each day's topic and what their role will be.
 Note that TAs may not have much time to prepare before the class itself, but it is important to us that the TAs have positive experiences and learn about teaching.